thecarlhall/java_sandbox/linked_list/README.md

 * Add tests for removing nodes with an index that is out of bounds.
 * Get all tests passing.

+## Bonus
+* Change the linked list to store any object type not just strings.
+* Implement the `RemovableStringLinkedList` interface and get the tests passing in `RemovableStringLinkedListTest`.

 ## Setup
 * Install Maven
 ```bash